hashicorp/design-system/website/docs/components/tag/partials/code/component-api.md

     Sets the color of a link when `@route` or `@href` are set.
   </C.Property>
   <C.Property @name="onDismiss" @type="function">
-    This enables the dismiss feature.
+    Enables the dismiss feature.
 When a function is passed, the "dismiss" button is displayed.
   </C.Property>
   <C.Property @name="...attributes">
     This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).